Bandit254/MSSA-Project-Pokemon-Decision-Making/README.md

 ![Initial Issue List](https://github.com/Bandit254/MSSA-Project-Pokemon-Decision-Making/blob/master/ZZ.%20Pictures%20and%20Research/Step%2013%20Screenshots/Initial%20Issues%20List%20%2817APR2020%29.jpg)
 Each Issue has, at minimum, a User Story that describes why the issue is important and an Acceptance Criteria that must be met before completing/closing the issue.
 Some issues had multiple sub-tasks, and each issue should also have a category label.
 An example issue is listed below:
 ![Example Issue](https://github.com/Bandit254/MSSA-Project-Pokemon-Decision-Making/blob/master/ZZ.%20Pictures%20and%20Research/Step%2013%20Screenshots/Interface%20Issue%20Details%20%2817APR2020%29.jpg)
-Each sprint project Kanban boa
+Each sprint project Kanban board will have three categories:

+ - **To Do:** The overall list of tasks that must be complet at the end of the sprint
+ - Work In Progress: Tasks currently being worked on (should be limited to 1-2 tasks at a time)
+ -

 ## Project Work Backlog
 A list of items that I may not be able to complete before the end of the MSSA program, but which I will continue working on once the core functionality of the web application is complete.